-- Rotate the DUT so that steep edges are facing in the Y+ direction. - Cover deep holes with non transparent tape. - Cover shiny parts with non transparent tape.
+- Rotate the DUT so that steep edges are facing in the Y+ direction. - Cover deep holes with non-transparent tape. - Cover shiny parts with non-transparent tape.

-Entering the amplitude Positional calibration of the IR-correction factors of the near probe (DS, and Rx series) field probe
+Entering the amplitude correction factors of the near field probe

 You can calibrate your probe, Pre-amp and cables automatically and accurately using Detectus Strip line calibration board and the self-explaining wizard found on the Config tab.
 The Strip line calibration board is sold separately and requires a spectrum analyzer with built-in tracking generator.
 Make sure the scanner table is empty.